World Heritage Photos

 Speyer Cathedral - Speyer Cathedral features the earliest example in Germany of a colonnaded dwarf gallery that encircles the entire building....

 Speyer Cathedral features the earliest example in Germany of a colonnaded dwarf gallery that encircles the entire building.
-The domes, the nave and the four towers are roofed with copper, weathered too a pale green in the course of time.
+The domes, the nave and the four towers are roofed with copper, weathered to a pale green colour in the course of time.
 The western dome houses the nine bells of the cathedral.
 Speyer Cathedral is one of the most important Romanesque monuments of the Holy Roman Empire.
-Speyer Cathedral was declared a UNESCO World Heritage in 1981.
+Speyer Cathedral was declared a UNESCO World Heritage Site in 1981.

 1. Speyer Cathedral - Speyer Cathedral features the earliest example in Germany of a colonnaded dwarf gallery that encircles the entire building....

 Speyer Cathedral features the earliest example in Germany of a colonnaded dwarf gallery that encircles the entire building.
-The domes, the nave and the four towers are roofed with copper, weathered too a pale green in the course of time.
+The domes, the nave and the four towers are roofed with copper, weathered to a pale green colour in the course of time.
 The western dome houses the nine bells of the cathedral.
 Speyer Cathedral is one of the most important Romanesque monuments of the Holy Roman Empire.
-Speyer Cathedral was declared a UNESCO World Heritage in 1981.
+Speyer Cathedral was declared a UNESCO World Heritage Site in 1981.

-4. Speyer Cathedral - Speyer Cathedral: The rose window on the façade of the Westwerk, the sculptures depict Jesus surrounded by the symbols of the Four...
+4. Speyer Cathedral - Speyer Cathedral: The rose window on the façade of the Westwerk; the sculptures depict Jesus surrounded by the symbols of the Four...

-Speyer Cathedral: The rose window on the façade of the Westwerk, the sculptures depict Jesus surrounded by the symbols of the Four Evangelists.
-During the Nine Years' War, also known as the Palatine War (1688 -1697), the inhabitants of Speyer took shelter in the cathedral when the troops of the French King Louis XIV were looting the German town of Speyer, the Westwerk of Speyer Cathedral was completely destroyed, it was rebuilt in a simpler version in 1770.
+Speyer Cathedral: The rose window on the façade of the Westwerk; the sculptures depict Jesus surrounded by the symbols of the Four Evangelists.
+During the Nine Years' War, also known as the Palatine War (1688 -1697), the inhabitants of Speyer took shelter in the cathedral when the troops of the French King Louis XIV were looting the German town of Speyer.
+The Westwerk of Speyer Cathedral was completely destroyed; it was rebuilt in a simpler version in 1770.

 5. Speyer Cathedral - Speyer Cathedral: The Romanesque sandstone windows are adorned with fine engravings.
 The cathedral is generally known as the Kaiserdom...

 Speyer Cathedral: The Romanesque sandstone windows are adorned with fine engravings.
-The cathedral is generally known as the Kaiserdom zu Speyer, the Imperial Cathedral of Speyer.
+The cathedral is generally known as the Kaiserdom zu Speyer; the Imperial Cathedral of Speyer.
 The official name of Speyer Cathedral is Domkirche St. Maria und St. Stephan.
 The cathedral was the final resting place of several German kings and emperors for almost 300 years.
 The tombs were originally situated in the nave, but were moved to the crypt between 1900 and 1906.

 11. Speyer Cathedral - Speyer Cathedral is a basilica with four huge towers and two large domes.
 The floor plan of the Romanesque cathedral has the form of a Latin...